 - Roll out the chilled pastry to 1/8″ thick on a lightly floured surface.
 Cut out as many 4-inch circles as you can, re-rolling the scraps to get more rounds.
 Line a 12-hole muffin pan with the pastry circles, making sure to get the pastry into the corners of the pan.

 - Drain the raisins and sprinkle them in the bottom of each tart.

 - Fill each pastry shell 3/4 full with the filling.
 Be careful not to overfill, as this will cause them to overflow in the oven.

 Baking the Butter Tarts

 - Bake at 200 F for 15 minutes, then turn the heat up to 350 F and bake for another 10-15 minutes.
 Watch the tarts closely towards the end of the baking time, as the filling can overflow.
-The tarts are done when the pastry is a pale golden brown around the edges and the filling is browned.
+They are done when the pastry is a pale golden brown around the edges and the filling is browned.

 - Category: Tarts

 - Method: Oven